Blackplane-Systems/Threatlib/core.md

 # ThreatLib v1.0 — Core Formula and Logic Index
-# Purpose: Cross-reference every formula to its implementation for verification.
+# Formula and implementation reference.

 ## How to use this file
 Find the formula name.
 Go to the file and function listed.
 Run the test listed to verify.